gringer/presentation-notes/docs/2017-Mar-15-CBNP.md

  * Will think about releasing optimised consensus callers in a reasonable timeframe

 ## Homopolymers
- * ONT's unfinished business is held up by detractors
+ * ONT's unfinished business is held up by detractors; fixed by ONT, then detractors move onto the next unfinished business
  * Scrappie package, learnings are migrating into MinKNOW base calling

 ## Novel base calling
  * Working from raw data (more about that later)

 ## Homopolymer
- * Recently held up by competitor; just another obstacle to overcome (e.g. black knight in Monty Python)
+ * Recently held up by competitor as a systematic flaw; just another obstacle to overcome (e.g. black knight in Monty Python)
  * Scrappie doing fairly well, consensus calling of homopolymers can be done using scrappy output
  * not as mature as other callers, but methods will only improve